Ssungkim9999/common-web/README.md

 And more..

 # Usage
-To use Common-web, simply import the library into your Java project and call the methods you need.
+To use Common-Web, simply import the library into your Java project and call the methods you need.
 For example:
 ```java
 import com.example.webservicehelper.*;